Midland Park High School: Performing arts

 Midland Park High School's performing arts program encompasses their concert band, jazz band, marching band, wind ensemble, chorus, madrigals, theater arts that include drama and musical, and broadcasting.
 Funding for these activities are provided by the Midland Park Performing Arts Parents who are dedicated to advocacy, volunteerism, and fundraising for these award-winning programs.

-The Midland Park High School Concert Band is divided into two groups, the Concert Band which encompasses grades 7-8 while Wind Ensemble encompasses grades 9-12.
+The Midland Park High School Concert Band is divided into two groups, the Concert Band which encompasses grades 7-8 while Wind Ensemble encompasses grades 9–12.
 Throughout the year, musical education is provided covering a variety of topics.
 Both the Concert Band and Wind Ensemble have performed together at previous sites that include New York City, Atlanta, Toronto, Williamsburg, Washington, D.C., Boston, California, Hershey, Nashville, and Baltimore.
 Other performance locations include the New Jersey Wind Symphony, Ridgewood Concert Band, Lincoln Center, USS Intrepid, and the United Nations.

 The Midland Park Marching Band is comprised of students from grades 7-12 who attend the Midland Park High School Junior/Senior High School.
 The Marching Band is a member of the New York State Field Band Conference (NYSFBC) and performs in a two-month long competition season that ends with a championship held at Syracuse University in Syracuse, New York.

 In October 2019, the Midland Park Marching Band competed against nine other bands in the Small School 3 category and won first place.

-The school also hosts a marching band competition called Music in the Park, however, from 2013-2016 the competition was held at nearby high schools, Ramapo and Indian Hills High School in Franklin Lakes, New Jersey and Oakland, New Jersey.
+The school also hosts a marching band competition called Music in the Park, however, from 2013 to 2016 the competition was held at nearby high schools, Ramapo and Indian Hills High School in Franklin Lakes, New Jersey and Oakland, New Jersey.

-The Midland Park High School Chorus is divided into Junior High Chorus which encompasses grades 7-8 while High School Choir encompasses grades 9-12.
+The Midland Park High School Chorus is divided into Junior High Chorus which encompasses grades 7-8 while High School Choir encompasses grades 9–12.
 The Midland Park High School Madrigals is a select group of singers enrolled in the High School Choir.

 The theater arts that include drama and musical have received nomination with the most recent from the Paper Mill Playhouse when they announced their 2022 Rising Star Award Nominations.
-The school received nomination for Outstanding Achievement in Scenic Design, Outstanding Achievement in Lighting, Outstanding Achievement in Costuming, and Outstanding Achievement in Hair and Make Up for their production of The Spongebob Musical.
+The school received nomination for Outstanding Achievement in Scenic Design, Outstanding Achievement in Lighting, Outstanding Achievement in Costuming, and Outstanding Achievement in Hair and Make Up for their production of The SpongeBob Musical.